Trump to back GOP challenger to Cheney | ExBulletin

 Trump to back GOP challenger to Cheney

-WASHINGTON (AP) Former President Donald Trump has picked a favorite candidate in his bid to topple Rep. Liz Cheney, one of his most vocal Republican critics.
+WASHINGTON (AP) – Former President Donald Trump has picked a prime candidate in his bid to topple Representative Liz Cheney, one of his most vocal Republican critics.

 Trump plans to back Wyoming lawyer Harriet Hageman, who is preparing to launch a primary campaign against Cheney, the most prominent member of Congress to vote for Trump’s second impeachment, according to a person familiar with his decision.
 The person spoke on condition of anonymity before an official announcement.